 - Network usage

-An Alert is opened when a Trigger's threshold condition is met (e.g. the error rate is higher than 5%).
+Typically when a Trigger's threshold condition is reached, it opens an Alert; for example, the error rate is higher than 5%.

 When a trigger has a warm-up period configured, the alert will only open once the warm-up time has passed.
 The threshold condition must be met for the entire warm-up period for the alert to open.